jupyter-server/jupyter_releaser/docs/source/get_started/making_first_release.md

     owner2/repo2,token2
     ```

-    If you have multiple Python packages in one repository, you can point to them as follows:
+    If you have multiple Python packages in the same repository, you can point to them as follows:

     ```text
     owner1/repo1/path/to/package1,token1
-    owner1/repo1/path/to/package2,token1
+    owner1/repo1/path/to/package2,token2
     ```

 - If the repo generates npm release(s), add access token for [npm](https://docs.npmjs.com/creating-and-viewing-access-tokens), saved as `NPM_TOKEN` in "Secrets".